Luc-Bertin/PythonBlog/_posts/2020-09-25-Scikit-Learn.md

 ML models can also be inspected to infer about relationships between variables, and give humans a better understanding on complex and massive data, this is also called **data mining**. <br>
 But in my opinion there should be caution on such practice as to infer on the data generation process which is something that better falls in the scope of **statistics**.

+# Machine Learning vs Statistics

 Statistics emphasizes inference, whereas Machine Learning emphasizes prediction.

-Actually the term *inference* in ML refers more as the predictions made on unseen data from an already trained model while inference in statistics is the process to deduce properties of an underlying distribution of probability.
+Actually the term *inference* in ML refers more as the predictions made on **unseen data** from a **trained model** while inference in statistics is the **process to deduce properties of an underlying distribution of probability**.

-Satistics explicitly takes uncertainty into account onto the model and use multiple methods of inference such as hypothesis testing on the observed data which is believed to have originated from a larger population.
+Satistics explicitly takes uncertainty into account by specifying [probabilistic model for the data](https://www.fharrell.com/post/stat-ml/).
+It incorporates probabilities for the data generating mechanism. a use multiple methods of inference such as hypothesis testing on the observed data which is believed to have originated from a larger population.

-and confront while ML is more empirical including allowance for high-order interactions that are not pre-specified.
+ML is more empirical including allowance for high-order interactions that are not pre-specified.

 A statistical hypothesis is a hypothesis that is testable on the basis of observed data modeled as the realised values taken by a collection of random variables.[1]
 A set of data (or several sets of data, taken together) are modelled as being realised values of a collection of random variables having a joint probability distribution in some set of possible joint distributions.
 The hypothesis being tested is exactly that set of possible probability distributions.

+> A statistical model (SM) is a data model that incorporates probabilities for the data generating mechanism and has identified unknown parameters that are usually interpretable and of special interest

 Neithertheless, ML emboddies representation-